Table of Contents

 For example, research has found strong links between individual emotions and political allegiances, perceptions, and biases.
 It has been demonstrated that highly charged emotional reactions and behaviors can result when institutions such as the government adopt politically and socially charged positions, platforms, and decisions contrary to individuals’ beliefs.
 These reactions occur on both sides of the political spectrum (conservative and liberal) and should not be dismissed.

 Dartmouth College’s Polarization Research Lab has reported that 56% of the surveyed population is “strongly polarized,” to the extent that 34% of respondents are willing to support 'democratic norm violations' to resolve such conflicts.
 This gives people more reason and motivation to speak out in support of their beliefs, creating conditions ripe for workplace political polarization.
-Corporate leaders must be cognizant of the strength of these emotions, the extent to which they can be disruptive to productivity, collaboration, and the achievement of operational goals, and be prepared to deal with the behaviors and actions of their employees in the workplace.
+Corporate leaders must be cognizant of the strength of these emotions, the extent to which they can disrupt productivity, collaboration, and the achievement of operational goals, and be prepared to address employees' behaviors and actions in the workplace.

 Politics at work